mabiesen/rails_universal_api/README.md

 ## About

+A centralized location to access API endpoints.
+Can serve as an endpoint manifest to internal services offered in large enterprise environments.

 ### Reasons For Project

 * one should not have remake the wheel every time they wish to make an API request in a new project(#BEDRY)